 The South East Texas Regional Planning Commission serves approximately 388,745 citizens.
 The SETRPC's planning region 15 encompasses 2,207 square miles.
-Some of the major occupational employment groups serving the South East Texas region are Office and Administrative support, Production Occupations, Sales and related operations, and Construction.
-As of February 2020, the areas unemployment rate was at 5.5%.
+Some of the major occupational employment groups serving the South East Texas region are Office and Administrative support, Sales and related operations, Food Preparation and Serving, and Construction.
+As of December 2020, the areas unemployment rate was at 11%.
 Our region, along with the rest of the nation, has been impacted greatly by the current COVID-19 pandemic.
-We anticipate unemployment will rise and additional funds will be distributed to assist our residents and businesses in our quest to reopen our economy.
+We anticipate unemployment will remain higher than normal and additional funds will be distributed to assist our residents and businesses in our quest to regain full capacity in our economy.